aspose-note/Aspose.Note-Reference-Tutorials/content/english/java/onenote-hyperlinks-images/build-doc-insert-image/_index.md

 Before we begin, ensure you have the following prerequisites:

 1. Java Development Kit (JDK): Make sure you have JDK installed on your system.
-2. Aspose.Note for Java library: Download and install Aspose.Note for Java library from the [official website](https://releases.aspose.com/note/java/).
+2. Aspose.Note for Java library: Download and install Aspose.Note for Java library from the [website](https://releases.aspose.com/note/java/).
 3. IDE (Integrated Development Environment): Use any Java-supported IDE such as IntelliJ IDEA or Eclipse for coding.

 ## Import Packages